 This work is more necessary than ever.

-There are over 130 active right-wing extremist groups in Canada.
+There are over 300 active right-wing extremist groups in Canada according to research by Drs.
+Barbara Perry and Ryan Scrivens.
 Most explicitly target our Muslim and Jewish neighbours, but extreme misogyny, anti-LGBTQ+, hatred towards people of colour, Indigenous peoples, those who are differently able, and other forms of bigotry are extremely prevalent in these groups.
 Many of these groups aspire to violence or have already carried out harassment and assaults.
-Alexandre Bissonnette, pumped up with anti-Muslim paranoia and alt-right propaganda, murdered six Muslim men at prayer in Canada’s first attack at a place of worship.
+Alexandre Bissonnette, pumped up with anti-Muslim paranoia and alt-right neo-Nazi propaganda, murdered six Muslim men at prayer in Canada’s first attack at a place of worship.
+He was followed by Alek Minassian, who killed 11, and Faisal Hussain, who murdered two.

 The people of Canada have, time and time again, defeated street-level hate movements.
 In the 90s, Anti-Racist Action stood up to white supremacists across Canada while community groups like the Canadian Jewish Congress battled neo-Nazis in the courts.
 For over a decade the volunteer-driven blog Anti-Racist Canada (ARC), has been Canada’s best resource on hate groups.
 We are proud to have the support of ARC to continue and expand on their work as we build a professional organization to continuously monitor and counter hate groups, like the Southern Poverty Law Center does in the United States.